NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Introduction

 Despite their importance, synthesizing NVVs remains a complex task.
 These vocalizations need to be seamlessly integrated into natural speech while preserving their emotional and social significance.
 NVV synthesis involves not only accurate sound representation but also ensuring the correct emotional tone and contextual appropriateness, especially in long-duration expressions.
-While recent research has focused on NVV-related recognition, data construction, and generation~\cite{borisov2025nonverbaltss,nonverbalspeech38k2025,wu2025smiipnv,liao2025nvspeech,mnv17_2025}, and even established benchmarks for NVV detection and localization~\cite{wesr2026}.
-However, the lack of a standardized and comprehensive framework for evaluating NVV synthesis has hindered progress, making it difficult to assess and improve TTS systems' capabilities in this area.
+Recent research has explored NVV-related recognition, data construction, and generation~\cite{borisov2025nonverbaltss,nonverbalspeech38k2025,wu2025smiipnv,liao2025nvspeech,mnv17_2025}, and has also established benchmarks for NVV detection and localization~\cite{wesr2026}.
+However, a standardized and comprehensive framework for evaluating NVV synthesis in full-sentence speech generation is still lacking, making it difficult to assess and improve speech generation systems' capabilities in this area.

-TTS evaluation efforts have moved beyond conventional assessments of speech quality to probe paralinguistics aspects of speech~\cite{paralbench2024,instructttseval2025,s2sarena2025,paras2s2025,wavbench2026}.
-Recent work has also begun to benchmark non-verbal vocalization synthesis in TTS~\cite{ni2026nvbench}.
-Nevertheless, standardized evaluation remains limited, especially for fine-grained NVV types, diverse control interfaces, and perceptual attributes such as controllability, placement, and salience.
-Consequently, it remains difficult to reliably compare systems in terms of NVV generation fidelity, controllability, and perceptual salience in full-sentence speech synthesis.
+Speech generation evaluation efforts have moved beyond conventional assessments of speech quality to probe paralinguistic aspects of speech~\cite{paralbench2024,instructttseval2025,s2sarena2025,paras2s2025,wavbench2026,chen2026mint}.
+Recent work has also begun to benchmark nonverbal vocalization synthesis in speech generation~\cite{ni2026nvbench}.
+However, fine-grained NVV coverage, bilingual evaluation, diverse control interfaces, and NVV-specific attributes such as controllability, placement, and salience remain underexplored.